ClickHouse/clickhouse-docs/docs/en/cloud/reference/architecture.md

 ### Compute isolation

-`Production` and `Developer` services are deployed in separate pods in their respective Kubernetes spaces, with network level isolation. `Dedicated` services are run in dedicated VMs with their own Kubernetes operators.
+`Production` and `Development` services are deployed in separate pods in their respective Kubernetes spaces, with network level isolation. `Dedicated` services are run in dedicated VMs with their own Kubernetes operators.

 ### Storage isolation